destairdenbi/training-material/video-tutorials/enrichr.md

   the literature for the role of ERBB2, e.g. investigate which miRNAs are related to its regulation.
 - Further biological discoveries can start from here!
-- Enrichr can summarizes biological knowledge from multiple curated gene sets for further downstream analyses.